By: Paul Stevenson

 Additionally, hemp license holders must report and certify in the lot report any disposal of cannabis plants, including a description of the date and method of disposal.
 See id. at § 24.22(c).
 If a hemp license holder plans to cultivate any remaining, live cannabis plants, they have to register the locations of these live cannabis plants “as new lots and pay the applicable participation fee.”
 Id. at § 24.22(d).

 Hemp license holders must wait to harvest their hemp crops until samples have been collected.
 After the samples have been collected, the hemp license holder must harvest the crop within 15 days of that sample collection, unless TDA authorized otherwise.
 See id. at § 24.23(b).
 Before any processing occurs, hemp license holders need to ensure that any cannabis from harvested lots must not be commingled with other material or with cannabis from any other harvested lot.
 Harvested hemp plants cannot be sold or used by hemp license holders until “a test of the sample(s) for the lot associated with the harvested plants is at or below the acceptable hemp THC level.”
 Id. at § 24.23(d).

 Testing for TDA’s Acceptable Hemp THC Level

-Independent, registered laboratories are required by TDA to follow certain testing procedures, such as:
+Additionally, independent, registered laboratories are required by the TDA to follow certain testing procedures, such as:

-Identical to the USDA plan, TDA clearly states that THCA will count towards total THC content.
+Identical to the USDA plan, TDA’s revised proposed rules clearly state that THCA will count towards total THC content.

 Furthermore, these independent, registered laboratories must use validated methods for all testing activities to measure the “acceptable hemp THC level” of license holders’ hemp plants.
 Under the TDA plan, “acceptable hemp THC level” is defined as the following: